-Aimee is a board certified licensed Acupuncturist.
-She has a Masters degree in Chinese and Japanese acupuncture from the New England School of Acupuncture in Watertown, MA.
-She is certified in Tong Ren Therapy from the Oriental Cultural Institute and has interned with Boston based acupuncturist Tom Tam since September 2001.
+Aimee Poirier is a board certified licensed Acupuncturist.
+She has a Masters degree in Chinese and Japanese acupuncture from the New England School of Acupuncture, the country's first and oldest acupuncture school.
+She is certified in Tong Ren Therapy from the Oriental Cultural Institute and has maintained an ongoing mentor-ship with Boston based acupuncturist Tom Tam since September 2001.

 Aimee continues to study Acupuncture, Tui Na, Tai Chi and Chi Gong healing modalities.
 In May of 2008 she went to Chang Mai, Thailand where she and colleague Kee Fung Yan offered a training seminar on the Tam Healing System and Tui Na massage at the Tai Massage School of Chang Mai.

-Her private practice is currently at two clinic locations: The Collective Healing Center in Winchester, MA and Haverhill, MA.
+Her private practice is currently at two clinic locations: The Collective Healing Center in Stoneham, MA and Haverhill, MA.

 Before obtaining her degree in Acupuncture, Aimee received her B.A. from Mount Holyoke College, in South Hadley, MA.
 During her course of study she lived in Italy where she developed a fluency in Italian and a proficiency in French.
 She has always had an interest in languages, and medicine.
 She enjoys continuing to connect with her professional focus of healing and teaching others about healing worldwide.

 Noel A. Poirier is a board certified licensed acupuncturist.
-Noel is a graduate of The New England School of Acupuncture (NESA) earning a Masters degree in acupuncture with a concentration in Chinese Acupuncture.
+Noel is a graduate of The New England School of Acupuncture (NESA) earning a Masters degree in Acupuncture with a concentration in Chinese Acupuncture.
 NESA is the oldest acupuncture graduate school in the United States.
 The Masters in Acupuncture Program is a rigorous three-year clinical training program that includes the study of both Traditional Chinese Medicine and Western Medicine fundamentals.
-He gained a wide variety of experience through his clinical rotations in pediatrics, geriatrics, and general practice.
+Noel gained a wide variety of experience through his clinical rotations in Pediatrics, Geriatrics, and Orthopedic Medicine.

 In his clinical work with the Integrative Medicine Department at Boston Medical Center, Noel has had the unique opportunity to work with pediatric inpatients in age from newborn through adolescence.
 His work at Boston Medical Center has given him experience treating a wide variety of childhood diseases including; cardiovascular problems, sickle cell crisis, digestive disorders, Neonatal Abstinence Syndrome and a variety of respiratory illnesses including asthma.
 Noel thoroughly enjoys working with children and watching the amazing transformation, and development that occurs during the course of their treatment.